utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 ### Redux (State Management):
-- Redux is a predictable state container for JavaScript applications, commonly used with React to manage the state of an application in a more organized and centralized manner.
-It follows the principles of Flux architecture and provides a unidirectional data flow.
 - Detailed Information : https://github.com/utkarsh-1602/redux-shopdecor-app/issues/3
 - Example: Using Redux to manage the state of a shopping cart in an e-commerce app, ensuring consistency across different components.